SendiAp/Remaining/README.md

-## Sometimes I tuck my knees into my chest and lean forward.
-That’s just how I roll.
+## A red and a blue ship have just collided in the Caribbean.
+Apparently the survivors are marooned.